do71730/Learning/python/introduction/easy/Calculator/README.md

 - Division: /

 ## Error Handling
-Error Handling is performed using a basic try ... except logic.
-This allows the program to keep running until the user enters 'X' at any time.
+Error Handling is performed using a basic try ... except logic; this allows the program to keep running until the user enters 'X' at any time.

 ## How to run
 ```